-SECURITIES AND EXCHANGE COMMISSION

-ES AND EXCHANGE SEC FORM 20-IS
+SECURITIES AND EXCHANGE COMMISSION SEC FORM 20-IS

-Information Statement Pursuant to Section 20) of the Securities Regulation Code See Selbert
+Information Statement Pursuant to Section 20 of the Securities Regulation Code

-1. Check the appro priate box

-[] Preliminary Information Statement

-[X] Definitive Information Statement

-2. Name of Registrant as specified in its charter: PREMIUM LEISURE CORP.

-3. Province, country or other jurisdiction of incorporation or organization:

-Philippines

-4. SEC Identification Number: AS093-009289

-5. BIR Tax Identification Number: 003-457-827

-6. Address of principal office and Postal Code:

-5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, 1300

-7. Registrant's telephone number, including area code: (632) 662-8888

-8. Date, time, and place of the meeting of security holders:

-Date:

-22 April 2019 (Monday)

-Time:

-9:00 A.M.

-Venue:

-Function Room 1, SMX Convention Center, Seashell Lane, Mall of Asia

-Complex, Pasay City, 1300

-9. Approximate date on which the Information Statement is to be sent or given to security holders:

-22 March 2019

-10. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the Code (information on number of shares and amount of debt is applicable only to corporate registrants):

-Title of Each Class

-Common Stock

-Number of Shares of Common Stock Outstanding as of February 28, 2019 31,598,931,000

-11. Are any or all of Registrant's securities listed on a Stock Exchange?

-Common Shares

-Yes [X]

-No []

-Preferred Shares

-Yes []

-No [X]

-If so disclose name of the Exchange: The Philippine Stock Exchange, Inc.
+1. Check the appropriate box [X] Preliminary Information Statement [] Definitive Information Statement 2.
+Name of Registrant as specified in its charter: PREMIUM LEISURE CORP.
+3. Province, country or other jurisdiction of incorporation or organization: Philippines 4.
+SEC Identification Number: AS093-009289 5.
+BIR Tax Identification Number: 003-457-827 6.
+Address of principal office and Postal Code: 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City 7.
+Registrant's telephone number, including area code: (632) 662-8888 8.
+Date, time, and place of the meeting of security holders: Date : 22 April 2019 (Monday) Time : 9:00 A.M.
+Venue : Function Room 1, SMX Convention Center, Seashell Lane, Mall of Asia Complex, Pasay City 9.
+Approximate date on which the Information Statement is to be sent or given to security holders: 22 March 2019 10.
+Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants): Title of Each Class Common Stock Number of Shares of Common Stock Outstanding 31,598,931,000 (As of 28 February 2019) 11.
+Are any or all of Registrant's securities listed on a Stock Exchange?
+Common Shares Yes [X] No [] Preferred Shares Yes [] No [X] If so disclose name of the Exchange: The Philippine Stock Exchange, Inc.